wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 moorings right up against the shore.
 There were four or five of them, giant, floating hotels, one with a water park on its top deck.

-On the advertised VHF channel for the marina someone was putting loud music for a few minutes.
+On the advertised VHF channel for the marina someone was putting music for five or ten minutes.
 Some other boats, ship to ship, were talking in foul language about the current.
-The marina was not present there nor on the universal hailing channel sixteen.
+The marina was not present on the channel nor on the universal hailing channel sixteen.

 I decided to prepare my lines and fenders on one side and risk the depth of the entrance to the marina.
 I could see bottom right under the boat in crystal clear water.
 A sand bottom, reassuringly.
-The entry was a narrow channel, very active with boats entering and leaving.
+The entry was narrow, very active with boats entering and leaving.
 (I was going too slowly for them.)
-The marina docks were poured concrete with narrow plastic bumpers.
+The marina docks were poured concrete with inadequate, nearly decorative plastic bumpers.

 I started down a channel between the piers only to see seven tenths of a fathom under the depth sounder.
 The depth sounder is a few tenths of a fathom under